Men-HuLu/Men-HuLu/README.md

 Here are some ideas to get you started:
 - 🌱 I’m currently learning net core
-- 👯 I’m looking to collaborate on my-blog,on 8.20 blog.yuminjun.cn  replace men-hulu.github.io
+- 👯 I’m looking to yuminjun.cn or men-hulu.github.io
-- 📫 How to reach me:15705850186@163.com
+- 📫 How to reach me:862643047@qq.com

 <!--